bookofproofs/bookofproofs.github.io/_sources/history/20th-century/todd-john.md

 **John Todd** was an Irish-born numerical analyst.
 He was married to Olga Taussky.

 ### Mathematical Profile (Excerpt):
-* Jack was the eldest of his parents' five children; he had three brothers, William, Herbert and George Stewart, and a sister Margaret Louise.
-* In 1917, when he was six years old, his father became a teacher at a primary school nearer to Belfast and Jackn became a pupil at this school.
 * After graduating from Methodist College Belfast, Todd entered Queen's University Belfast in 1928 where he was influenced by A C Dixon.
 * Todd failed in his attempt to gain a scholarship to Cambridge so he completed his undergraduate degree at Belfast, graduating in 1931.
 * However, since he had a first class degree from Queen's University Belfast, the rules did allow Todd to enter Cambridge as a postgraduate student and this is precisely what he did.